logo

 If you take inventory of your friends’ relationships you will most likely find a few couples that are living together.
 Cohabitation can often mean joint bank accounts, joint purchases, joint contracting, joint debts, and of course, joint puppy or kitten purchasing.
 All of these joint transactions can have legal implications in the event of a split.

 What happens when a relationship ends?
-In a divorce, there is a presumption that all of the assets and debts accumulated during the marriage will be split 50/50 between the parties. family law, cohabitation agreement Cohabitating couples that break up are subject to no such presumption.
+In a divorce, there is a presumption that all of the assets and debts accumulated during the marriage will be split 50/50 between the parties.
+Cohabitating couples that break up are subject to no such presumption.
 This means that property you accumulated together during the course of the relationship can be divided unevenly, and often with one party getting the short end of the deal.

 One reason for concern is that many cohabitating couples contribute financially to the property that is titled in only one party’s name.
 For instance, the parties may both pay the mortgage on the home purchased by one party prior the commencement of the relationship.
 In the event of a break up, the contributing party that moves out has no automatic right to share in the increased value of the property or in the equity gained on the home.
 Even if you were contributing to your boyfriend’s savings account for the benefit of the couple, or to save up for a big vacation, you won’t get the benefit of that bargain without a fight.